gaara42/LaTeX_Boilerplate/readme.md

 ### What's New

+* Added color to the figures and table titles, improved index formatting, provided example alternative titlepage, and expanded multi-figure function to accept 2-4 figures and adjust accordingly.
+Added defaults to batch file.
+Slightly changed organization of some tex files (see `titlepage.tex`).
+(2013.01.11)
 * Improved table of contents referencing, added nested indexing example and function, and several new packages.
 (2013.01.10)
 * Margins and text height/width are now relative rather than absolute, if page size changes, text should dynamically change as well.
 (2013.01.10)
 * Updated readme (2012.12.23)